ParisNeo/ollama_proxy_server/README.md

 ### 2. Run the Installer

 Based on your operating system, run the appropriate script.
 The first time you run it, it will guide you through a simple setup wizard.
-Every time after that, it will just start the server.
+The database is created automatically when the server starts.

 **On Windows:**
 Simply double-click `run_windows.bat`.